JoshOrndorff/joshyorndorff.eth-website/content/blog/I-Like-Myth-Busters/index.md

 ]
 categories = []
 image = "myth-busters.jpg"
+# description = "Now there is a description"
 +++

 There used to be this TV show called [Myth Busters](https://en.wikipedia.org/wiki/MythBusters).
 I would occasionally watch it and generally liked it.
 They would take some urban legend or myth, turn it into a hypothesis, and test it out.
 They would usually build fun stuff and do some experiment design along the way.
 As a creative person who was taking shop class and could borrow dad's tolls and barn, the show provided some good bit of inspiration.